Singular-Genomics/G4X-helpers/docs/index.md

 ## support
 ---

-Have feedback or ideas for additional tutorials?
+Got feedback or ideas for additional tutorials?

-+ Drop us a note at [care@singulargenomics.com](mailto:care@singulargenomics.com)
+:material-arrow-right-thin: drop us a note at [care@singulargenomics.com](mailto:care@singulargenomics.com).

-You would like to report a bug or other problem regarding G4X-helpers?
+Found a bug or want to report another problem regarding G4X-helpers?

-+ please file a new issue on the G4X-helpers [issue tracker](https://github.com/Singular-Genomics/G4X-helpers/issues)
+:material-arrow-right-thin: please file a new issue on the G4X-helpers [issue tracker](https://github.com/Singular-Genomics/G4X-helpers/issues)

 Want to get involved and add new features?

-+ Check out how to [contribute](./contributing/index.md)
+:material-arrow-right-thin: check out how to [contribute](./contributing/index.md)

 --8<-- "_partials/end_cap.md"